Cognigy/Documentation/docs/en/docs/live-agent/release-notes/pre-4.30.md

 - Improved by fixing security vulnerability CVE-2022-28391 affecting the OData service
 - Improved by adding optional antivirus scan with ClamAV on file uploads
-- Improved by adding the section "Previous Conversations" to the conversations view right panel to allow agents see the rest of the conversations with the same contact
+- Improved by adding the section "Previous Conversations" to the conversations view a right panel to allow agents to see the rest of the conversations with the same contact

 ## 4.24.0